All About Linen & How to Print On Linen Fabric

 This is a major advantage of the digital reproduction process.

-Indeed, this method offers endless opportunities for design, shade and patterns when you use it on linen.
+This method offers endless opportunities for design, shade and patterns when you use it on linen.

-Also, the latest generation machines are designed to be fast and environmentally friendly.
-They offer faster output, printheads of a higher resolution and handle fabrics better.
+The latest generation machines are also designed to be fast and environmentally friendly.

-That’s what makes them ideal for reproduction on fabrics to use in fashion, interior décor, homeware, custom items and much more.
+That’s what makes them ideal for reproduction on fabrics to use in fashion, interior décor, homeware, custom items and more.
 Indeed, all natural fabrics work best with the digital reproduction method.

 Printing Natural Linen